mastrojs/mastro/vscode-extension/CONTRIBUTING.md

 #### WebviewPanel (server)

 The extension calls `vscode.window.createWebviewPanel` and sets its html to the result of `getWebviewContent`.
-This webview (effectively also just an iframe) replaces Deno as the place where the server-side code is run, i.e. where the static site generation takes place.
+This webview (effectively also just an iframe) replaces Deno/Node.js as the place where the server-side code is run, i.e. where the static site generation takes place.
 Look out for:

 ```js
 const { GET } = await import(route.filePath)